 - Adaptational Personality Change: Ares in most incarnations not only draws power from War but directly conspires to create and prolong wars being proud of being the God of War.
 Here he is polite to Diana even after revealing himself, not even seeing himself as the God of War but as the God of Truth wanting to create peace by destroying mankind.
 He also stated that while he put the idea of weapons in humans' minds, he did not make them use it.

 - Adaptational Ugliness: In the early comics and the Justice League Unlimited cartoon, Ares is an attractive young man with blond hair.
 Even at his most demonic, he still looked quite virile.
-In the film, he resembles a plain-looking man in his 50s.
+In Wonder Woman, he resembles a plain-looking man in his 50s.
 Could also be considered Adaptational Attractiveness in comparison to his New 52 look, who was so decrepit that his eyes had rotted away.

 - Affably Evil: He remains polite to Diana even after getting rid of his Sir Patrick identity.

 - All Myths Are True: He does exist; he isn't just the stuff of the stories Hippolyta told to Diana when she was young, nor is he a legend like Steve is led to believe until he sees him with his own eyes.